GShreekar/Stacks/README.md

-# Stacks Operations and Applications in C
+# Data Structures and Applications in C